runfinch/finch/README.md

 brew install --cask finch
 ```

-#### windows
+#### Windows
-To get started with Finch on macOS, the prerequisites are:
+To get started with Finch on Windows, the prerequisites are:

 * Windows 10 version 2004 and higher (Build 19041 and higher)
-* Intel system for windows
+* Intel system for Windows
 * WSL 2 installed (`wsl --install`)

 Download a msi installer from the [project's GitHub releases](https://github.com/runfinch/finch/releases) page, and once downloaded double click and follow the directions.